Learn more about the International Coach Federation:

 - Coaching Mastery

-If budget is your top priority, we recommend the ICF Associate.
+If budget is your top priority, we recommend the ICF Associate Certification.
 The one thing to be aware of is that mentoring completed at the ACC level will need to be repeated at the PCC level if you decide to pursue a PCC in the future.
 This can add costs down the line.

 The typical turnaround for this process is 16 weeks.
 You’ll also pay higher fees for the performance exam.
 However, when you complete a core program, your overall costs will be less.